Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Numerical Experiments

 The adaptive methods (in \cref{fig:expt2_ncg}) recompute the sketch at 4 GN iterations.
 For the remaining GN iterations, the previously computed preconditioner is reused.
 For the adaptive Lanczos, RandSVD, and Nystr\"om methods, the sketch size was adaptively determined to be $\ell = 512$ at every recomputing iteration.
 The adaptive SingleView chose $\ell_1 = 1536, 1408, 1536, 1408$, with $\ell_2 = 2 \ell_1 + 1$ for the recomputing iterations.

+\Cref{tab:expt2_comp} shows the computational cost for all the different preconditioning methods. {The cost of a method is measured by the total number of FWD, TLM, and ADJ model evaluations.
+Typically, ADJ is the most expensive computation among the three, but for this test problem, it is reasonable to assume that all three -- FWD, TLM, and ADJ cost the same.
+Under this assumption we have the following table (\Cref{tab:expt2_comp_sum}) with the costs in terms of PDE solves:}

-\Cref{tab:expt2_comp} shows the computational cost for all the different preconditioning methods.
-Firstly, the SketchPrec methods have similar total costs as Prec\_Lanczos, and SketchPrecA methods have similar total costs as PrecA\_Lanczos, all of which have a total lower cost than Prec\_$\B{\gampr}$.
-Additionally, the randomized variants allow for multiple embarrassingly parallel batches of TLM and ADJ solves when compared to the Lanczos variants.
-For all methods---Lanczos, RandSVD, Nystr\"om, SingleView---the adaptive preconditioning methods result in a much lower cost than the respective fixed size (preconditioner computed at every GN iteration) counterparts.
+Observe that the SketchPrec methods have similar total costs as Prec\_Lanczos, and SketchPrecA methods have similar total costs as PrecA\_Lanczos, all of which have a total lower cost than Prec\_$\B{\gampr}$.
+We emphasize that all the randomized variants allow for multiple embarrassingly parallel batches of PDE solves when compared to Prec\_$\B{\gampr}$, Prec\_Lanczos, and PrecA\_Lanczos.
+For all methods---Lanczos, RandSVD, Nystr\"om, SingleView---the adaptive preconditioning methods result in a much lower cost than the respective fixed-size (preconditioner computed at every GN iteration) counterparts.
 The SketchPrecA methods have a much lower total cost than the SketchPrec counterparts, at the cost of doing some extra sequential TLM and ADJ computations.
 To conclude, in an ideal scenario with many compute cores and a lot of memory, one would prefer the SketchPrec methods, but when there is contention for compute resources and memory, SketchPrecA must be used.
 If parallel processing is not an option, then the randomized methods (RandSVD and Nyst\"om) are only as good as the Lanczos method, and either can be used.